browserengineering/book/book/animations.md

 one (even if it doesn't at the moment), and therefore can't merge into any `CompositedLayer` earlier in the list than the animating one.
-Another way is to run overlap testing on every animation frame in the browser thread, and if the results differ from the prior frame, re-do compositing and raster.
+Another way is to run overlap testing on every animation frame in the browser thread, and if the results differ from the prior frame, redo compositing and raster.
 [^css-animation-transform]

 [^css-animation-transform]: And if you've done Exercise 13-5, and